Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/TROUBLESHOOTING.md

 Calls to service clients resulting in `RequestFailedException` with a `StatusCode` of 401 or 403 often indicate the caller doesn't have sufficient permissions for the specified API.
 Check the service documentation to determine which RBAC roles are needed for the specific request, and ensure the authenticated user or service principal have been granted the appropriate roles on the resource.

 For more help with troubleshooting authentication errors, see the Azure Identity client library [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/identity/Azure.Identity/TROUBLESHOOTING.md).

+## Get additional help

+For more information on ways to request support, please see: [Support](https://github.com/Azure/azure-sdk-for-net/blob/main/SUPPORT.md).